TrueBlocks/trueblocks-core/README.md

 chifra blocks 1000
 ```

-This should return valid JSON data for block 1,000 (type `getBlock --help` for more options on this tool.)
+This should return valid JSON data for block 1,000 (type `getBlocks --help` for more options on this tool.)
 If you get an error, such as:

 ```[shell]
 Warning: The Ethereum RPC: 'http://localhost:8545' was not found.
 Quitting...